‹ Back to New at Amity Blog

 Customer Experience in the Indian Context: The ICICI Bank Example

-One of the examples of a bank that has focused on customer experience in the last few years and reimagined their strategic priorities is ICICI Bank.
+One of the best examples of excellent customer service in banking in India and reimagined their strategic priorities is ICICI Bank.
 The bank adopted Customer 360°, which is aimed at bringing the entire bank to the customer as well as their ecosystem to meet their requirements.
-The three pillars of Customer 360° are process decongestion, bank-to-bank tech, and HR measures (ICICI Bank—Annual Report, 2023).
+It is in alignment to serve the vision and mission of ICICI Bank in offering customer-centric financial services; the three pillars on which this plan is built are:

 1. Process Decongestion